+91 8999-11-8999 (9 AM - 9 PM)

 Central Bank Digital Currency

-• The Reserve Bank of India (RBI) is developing its own digital currency, known as the “Central Bank Digital Currency (CBDC)” in India.
+• The Reserve Bank of India (RBI) is developing its digital currency, known as the “Central Bank Digital Currency (CBDC)” in India.

 • The CBDC in India will be the digital equivalent of the rupee.